coreos/docs/os/booting-with-ipxe.md

 After a few moments of downloading CoreOS should boot normally.

-## Update Process
+## Update process

-Since our upgrade process requires a disk, this image does not have the option to update itself.
+Since CoreOS's upgrade process requires a disk, this image does not have the option to update itself.
 Instead, the box simply needs to be rebooted and will be running the latest version, assuming that the image served by the PXE server is regularly updated.

 ## Installation

 CoreOS can be completely installed on disk or run from RAM but store user data on disk.
 Read more in our [Installing CoreOS guide]({{site.baseurl}}/os/docs/latest/booting-with-pxe.html#installation).

-## Adding a Custom OEM
+## Adding a custom OEM

 Similar to the [OEM partition][oem] in CoreOS disk images, iPXE images can be customized with a [cloud config][cloud-config] bundled in the initramfs.
 You can view the [instructions on the PXE docs]({{site.baseurl}}/os/docs/latest/booting-with-pxe.html#adding-a-custom-oem).